Generative AI in Game Development: A Qualitative Research Synthesis: Introduction

-The adoption of \ac{GenAI} in game production calls for research not only to improve systems and interaction modalities, but also to shape a societally and economically sustainable future of human-AI co-creation \citep{kantosalo2020five} and support the advancement of games as diverse cultural artefacts.
-We deem qualitative research the prime vehicle to explore this complex and rapidly evolving phenomenon, and existing studies have, amongst others, investigated how \ac{GenAI} reshapes workflows, raises ethical questions, and transforms relations between developers, artists, and players.
+The adoption of \ac{GenAI} in game production calls for researchers not only to improve systems and interaction modalities, but also to shape a societally and economically sustainable future of human-AI co-creation \citep{kantosalo2020five} and support the advancement of games as diverse cultural artefacts.
+Due to its complex and rapidly evolving nature, we deem \emph{qualitative research} the prime vehicle to explore this phenomenon.
+Existing qualitative studies have, amongst others, investigated how \ac{GenAI} reshapes workflows, raises ethical questions, and transforms relations between developers, artists, and players.
 Crucially though, while scholars have dedicated studies to the adoption of \ac{GenAI} in game production at a rarely seen and still increasing level of intensity, these investigations are often \emph{limited} to specific types of e.g.~target demographic and production setting, or only a narrow aspect of the overall phenomenon.
-In addition, the research landscape remains \emph{fragmented} -- reflecting a broader pattern in qualitative research, namely the \enquote{one-off problem of failing to build upon prior work} \citep{drisko2020qualitative}.
-While some qualitative studies (Sec.~\ref{sec:related-consolidation}) notably relate to previous work more extensively, this is (naturally) done in the service of distinguishing and motivating their own research focus or contributions, rather than taking a more neutral perspective.
-This state of affairs makes it difficult for researchers, practitioners, and policymakers to develop not only an understanding of the bigger picture, but also of the strength of empirical support for smaller phenomena identified within.
+In addition, the research landscape remains \emph{fragmented}, reflecting the \enquote{one-off problem of failing to build upon prior work} \citep{drisko2020qualitative} -- a broader pattern in qualitative research.
+While some qualitative studies (Sec.~\ref{sec:related-consolidation}) notably relate to previous work more extensively, this is (naturally) done in the service of distinguishing and motivating their own focus or contributions, and not from a neutral perspective.
+This makes it difficult for researchers, practitioners, and policymakers to grasp the big picture and assess how strongly smaller observed phenomena are empirically supported.
 A \emph{synthesis} is needed to translate insights across studies, identify consistencies and contradictions, and highlight areas requiring further exploration -- both in terms of the studies phenomena and the methodology used.

+Against this backdrop, our aim was to \emph{systematically review and synthesise qualitative research on the adoption and impact of \ac{GenAI} in game production}.
+Specifically, we seek to answer the following research questions (RQs): \begin{enumerate} \item How do existing qualitative studies differ, e.g.~in research questions, methodology, demographics and setting? \item How do the findings from these qualitative studies characterise the ways in which \ac{GenAI} is adopted, used and perceived within game development workflows? \item In what ways do findings across studies converge, complement, or contradict one another? \item Which conceptual, empirical, or methodological gaps remain?
+How might these shape future research priorities? \end{enumerate}